Day 6 – Sailing Up The Baja Coast Toward Home Day One

 Today was the fifth anniversary of Sue’s passing.
 We especially enjoyed Colleen’s message on her Facebook account!
 Sue is indeed missed by all!

-But life must go on and Mary and I are doing just that!!
+But life must continue, and Mary and I must do just that!!

 Today, we get to relax!
-We got up at 7:00 am and piddled around the cabin having a cup of coffee and watching Baja California pass by; we are sailing about twenty miles off shore.
+We got up at 7:00 am and piddled around the cabin, having a cup of coffee and watching Baja California pass by; we were sailing about twenty miles offshore.

-Mary had a brain storm, “Let’s go to the hot tub!”
-So we got dressed into our swimming costumes and made our way to the “adults only” hot tubs!
-Mary bought me a hollowed-out pineapple that was filled with a gin-martinis!
-Slurp and burp and it was gone.
+Mary had a brainstorm, “Let’s go to the hot tub!”
+So we dressed in our swimming costumes and went to the “adults only” hot tubs!
+Mary bought me a hollowed-out pineapple that was filled with gin martinis!
+Slurp and burp, and it was gone.
 I was ready to jump in!

-With the newly added confidence (gin does that to me), I did a high dive into the hot tub sending a wave of water down the stairs and onto the deck.
-The next sound I heard was Mary exclaiming, “Who is that idiot?”.
+With my newly added confidence (gin does that to me), I did a high dive into the hot tub, sending a wave of water down the stairs and onto the deck.
+The next sound I heard was Mary exclaiming, “Who is that idiot?”
 I knew I was in trouble when Security showed up.

-The only good thing that happened was that I did put my thong on correctly and my little blow-up ducky arm floaters worked well because I did NOT sink!
-Later on in the day I pondered whether or not it was the little blow-up duckies for the alcohol that kept me afloat?
+The only good thing was that I put my thong on correctly, and my little blow-up ducky arm floaters worked well because I did NOT sink!
+Later on in the day, I pondered whether or not it was the little blow-up duckies for the alcohol that kept me afloat.

 I am so lucky!
 My thing fits no matter which way I put it on!

-After my diving exhibition, we went to the trough (called the Winjammer Cafe) and had a quick breakfast before returning to our room to rest before the next meal.
-I should me more respectful and not call it “The Piggery”.
+After my diving exhibition, we went to the trough (called the Windjammer Cafe) and had a quick breakfast before returning to our room to rest before the next meal.
+I should be more respectful and not call it “The Piggery.”

 It was quiet and peaceful inside (until we got there!)